 Social services can provide support (which may include housing) to:

-- Other vulnerable groups - eg people who are ill, disabled, elderly, or have physical or mental health problems.
+- other vulnerable groups, such as people who are ill, disabled, elderly, or have physical or mental health problems

-The council's housing department and social services should co-operate to help you but you may need specialist advice.
-Use our directory to find an advice centre in your local area.
+The council's housing department and social services should co-operate to help you.